All posts

 Two shipping dates, one product line, and a clear split between what's free and what costs money.

 In January 2026 we're releasing Radar as open source under Apache 2.0.
-In February 2026 we're releasing Radar, the hosted multi-cluster version.
+In February 2026 we're releasing Radar Cloud, the hosted multi-cluster version.
 This post is the engineering view of what lands in each, what doesn't, and why we drew the line where we did.

 Why two products instead of one